RockLikeAmadeus/swe-toolbox/game-dev-reference/godot/README.md

 Godot **Scenes** serve a flexible dual purpose, acting as the Scene equivalent in an engine like Unity, while simultaneously behaving similarly to Unity's prefabs.
 Godot scenes are nestable, and are always composed of one or more _nodes_.

 "A Godot scene could be a Weapon, a Character, an Item, a Door, a Level, part of a level… anything you'd like.
 It works like a class in pure code, except you're free to design it by using the editor, using only the code, or mixing and matching the two.
-It's different from prefabs you find in several 3D engines, as you can then inherit from and extend those scenes. "
+It's different from prefabs you find in several 3D engines, as you can then inherit from and extend those scenes."

 "On top of acting like nodes, scenes have the following characteristics: